Uncovering the hidden truth behind your weight and health.

 If the average male would put in the years of hard work needed for his ideal physique, he’d have health advantages from excellent fitness and from a waist that’s 8 1/2 inches smaller than the average man.
 Weight loss takes a big commitment, but training for the ideal physique requires a new lifestyle.

 Are our goals on the right track, or should we pause and rethink our drive for perfection?
-Seeing beauty in all forms of the human body is good for our perspective.
 Incorporating healthy weight and waist standards helps us find reasonable goals we can commit to achieving.

 What about weight history?